iShape-Rust/iCurve/README.md

 i_curve = "0.1"
 ```

-The crate is `no_std` and requires `alloc`.
-The minimum supported Rust version
-is 1.88.

 ## Float quick start

 Build each closed shape with `CurveBuilder`, then call `overlay` on the subject.